Skip to main content

 The decade of the 70s is also a popular time period that the black community has frequented for selection of Halloween costumes.
 There were a number of outfits seen on celebs this year who were dressed as 70s figures.
 Toya held a 70s Player's ball themed party and boy was she and her daughter serving up beautiful afro kinky looks!

-Of course, the 70s is one of the most important decades of all for the history of the afro.
+Of course, the 70s is one of the most important decades of all time for the history of the afro.

 During this period, women and men began to feel liberation from the holds of the civil rights era and reclaimed the beauty and power that was always theirs.